jakimfett/functions.sh/doc/app/miNAS.md

 /dev/mmcblk0p1   42M   24M   18M  58% /boot
 ```

-From those two commands, we know that there are two disks connected, and one of them is `/dev/root`, the primary disk (which is 3% used on my system).
+From those two commands, we know that there are two disks connected, and one of them is `/dev/root`, the primary disk (which is 3% used on our system).

 What we want to know is _which one is the SD card_, so we need to keep looking.
 The `lsblk` command helps us with that, it lists all the block devices available to the system:
 ```